dkpro/dkpro-jwktl/README.md

 JWKTL is available as open source software under the Apache License 2.0 (ASL).
-The software thus comes "as is" without any warranty (see license text for more details).
-JWKTL makes use of Berkeley DB Java Edition 5.0.73 (Sleepycat License), Apache Ant 1.7.1 (ASL), JUnit 4.12 (CPL), Wikokit (New BSD license).
+The software thus comes "as is" without any warranty (see the license text for more details).
+JWKTL makes use of Berkeley DB Java Edition 5.0.73 (Sleepycat License), Apache Ant 1.7.1 (ASL), JUnit 4.12 (CPL), and Wikokit (New BSD license).

 Publications